-- 2.1 Where required, Verizon will make the necessary personnel available for dialogue with a European supervisory authority in relation to the Policies. - 2.2 Verizon will actively review and consider: - (a) any decisions made by relevant European supervisory authorities on any data protection law issues that may affect the Policies; and - (b) the views of the European Data Protection Board and any successor body as outlined in its published guidance on Binding Corporate Rules for controllers and Binding Corporate Rules for processors. - 2.3 Subject to applicable law and respect for the confidentiality and trade secrets of the information provided, Verizon will provide upon request copies of the results of any audit of the Policies to a relevant European supervisory authority. - 2.4 Where any Verizon group member acts as a controller ("Controller Group Member") Verizon agrees that: - 2.4.1 where the Controller Group Member is located within the jurisdiction of a supervisory authority based in Europe, that particular supervisory authority may audit that Controller Group Member for the purpose of reviewing compliance with the Binding Corporate Rules Controller Policy, in accordance with the applicable law of the country in which the Controller Group Member is located; and in each case on giving reasonable prior notice and during business hours, with full respect to the confidentiality of the information obtained and to the trade secrets of Verizon (unless this requirement is in conflict with local applicable law).
+- 2.1 Where required, Verizon will make the necessary personnel available for dialogue with a supervisory authority in relation to the Policies. - 2.2 Verizon will actively review and consider: - (a) any decisions made by competent supervisory authorities on any data protection law issues that may affect the Policies; and - (b) the views of the European Data Protection Board and any successor body as outlined in its published guidance on Binding Corporate Rules for controllers and Binding Corporate Rules for processors. - 2.3 Upon request, Verizon will provide copies of the results of any audit of the Policies to any supervisory authority who will upon receiving the audit results be reminded of their duty of professional secrecy under Article 54(2) GDPR. - 2.4 Where any Verizon group member acts as a controller ("Controller Group Member") Verizon agrees that: - 2.4.1 where the Controller Group Member is located within the jurisdiction of a supervisory authority based in Europe, that particular supervisory authority may audit that Controller Group Member for the purpose of reviewing compliance with the Binding Corporate Rules Controller Policy; and

-2.4.2 in the case of a Controller Group Member located outside Europe, that a supervisory authority based in Europe may audit that Controller Group Member for the purpose of reviewing compliance with the Binding Corporate Rules Controller Policy in accordance with applicable European data protection law,

-- 2.5 Where any Group Member is acting as a processor under the Binding Corporate Rules Processor Policy, that Group Member will cooperate with and accept to be audited by the supervisory authority competent for the relevant controller giving reasonable prior notice and during business hours, with full respect to the confidentiality of the information obtained and to the trade secrets of Verizon (unless this requirement is in conflict with local applicable law). - Verizon agrees to abide by a formal advice of the applicable supervisory authority where a right to appeal is not exercised on any issues relating to the interpretation and application of the Policies.
+- 2.4.2 in the case of a Controller Group Member located outside Europe, that a supervisory authority based in Europe may audit that Controller Group Member for the purpose of reviewing compliance with the Binding Corporate Rules Controller Policy; - in each case in accordance with applicable audit procedures of such supervisory authorities, who will be reminded of their duty of professional secrecy under Article 54(2) GDPR. - 2.5 Where any Group Member is acting as a processor under the Binding Corporate Rules Processor Policy, that Group Member will cooperate with and accept to be audited by the supervisory authority competent for the relevant controller with full respect of the applicable audit procedures of such supervisory authorities, who will be reminded of their duty of professional secrecy under Article 54(2) GDPR. - Verizon agrees to abide by a formal advice of the applicable supervisory authority where a right to appeal is not exercised on any issues relating to the interpretation and application of the Policies.